klutometis/bard/index.md

 author_profile: true
 ---

-Stop by our Bard meetup ([bardmeetup.ai](https://bardmeetup.ai)) every other Friday from 5:00–7:00pm at Google!
+Stop by our Gemini meetup ([geminimeetup.ai](https://geminimeetup.ai)) every other Friday from 5:00–7:00pm at Google!

 Here are [slides](slides.html#/1) and [code](https://github.com/klutometis/bard/blob/main/deck.ipynb) for the talk I